Tit hylia

 The tit hylia (Pholidornis rushiae) is a species of bird, monotypic within the genus Pholidornis.
 It is found in rainforests in West and Central Africa.
 It had been placed in the family Cettiidae, but in 2019 its assignment to a new family, the Hyliidae, was strongly supported.

 Taxonomy

 The tit hylia was described by John Cassin in 1855 as Diceum Rushiæ based on a specimen collected from present-day Gabon.
 It was placed in the genus Pholidornis by Gustav Hartlaub two years later.
 Its generic name is derived from the Ancient Greek pholidos for scale and ornis for bird.

 Distribution and habitat

-It is found in Angola, Benin, Cameroon, Central African Republic, Republic of the Congo, Democratic Republic of the Congo, Ivory Coast, Equatorial Guinea, Gabon, Ghana, Guinea, Liberia, Nigeria, Sierra Leone, Togo, and Uganda.
-Its natural habitat is subtropical or tropical moist lowland forest.
+It is widespread across the African tropical rainforest.

 Description

 At 8 cm long, it is perhaps the smallest bird native to Africa.
 This species has a pale buff chest and head overlaid with heavy brown streaking.
 From the lower breast down to the rump, this bird is bright yellow.
 The legs are a bright orange color.
 Juveniles are less colorful and less heavily streaked.
 Due to its small size it sometimes gets trapped in spider webs.